When Does Pairing Seeds Reduce Variance? Evidence from a Multi-Agent Economic Simulation: Evaluation in Learning-Based Simulators

-Across learning-based simulators and benchmark environments, evaluation typically runs each algorithm or intervention under independently sampled random seeds and reports aggregate statistics such as the mean and standard deviation\citep{10.5555/3504035.3504427,islam2017reproducibilitybenchmarkeddeepreinforcement,JMLR:v25:23-0183, 10.5555/3540261.3542505}.This convention remains standard in recent benchmark studies and simulator-based evaluations, including modern deep reinforcement learning benchmarks\citep{pmlr-v48-duan16, pmlr-v119-laskin20a}, contemporary multi-agent learning frameworks\citep{yu2022surprisingeffectivenessppocooperative,papoudakis2021benchmarkingmultiagentdeepreinforcement}, and learning-based simulators for complex economic and social systems\citep{zheng2021aieconomist,mi2024taxai}.
-Such evaluations are typically sufficient for demonstrating qualitative behaviour, convergence properties, and broad performance trends.
+Across learning-based simulators and benchmarks, evaluation typically runs each algorithm or intervention under independently sampled random seeds and reports aggregate statistics\citep{10.5555/3540261.3542505,10.5555/3504035.3504427,JMLR:v25:23-0183,islam2017reproducibilitybenchmarkeddeepreinforcement}.
+This convention remains common in contemporary benchmark studies, including deep reinforcement learning benchmarks, multi-agent learning frameworks, and learning-based simulators for complex economic and social systems \citep{pmlr-v48-duan16,pmlr-v119-laskin20a,mi2024taxai,papoudakis2021benchmarkingmultiagentdeepreinforcement,yu2022surprisingeffectivenessppocooperative,zheng2021aieconomist}.
+Such evaluations are sufficient for demonstrating qualitative behaviour or feasibility.

-In learning-based simulators, where the objective is comparative inference across alternatives under fixed computational budgets, the prevailing evaluation convention places strong implicit assumptions on how stochasticity is treated.
-In much of the existing literature, random seeds are treated primarily as a device for reproducibility, rather than as a source of exploitable statistical structure.
-Treating all runs as independent discards information about shared sources of randomness induced by the simulator and the learning process.
-While this loss is often negligible at large evaluation scales, it can materially affect uncertainty and stability in the few-run regime that is now common in expensive simulation settings.
+When the goal is comparative inference under fixed computational budgets, however, this evaluation practice places strong implicit assumptions on how stochasticity is treated.
+In much of the literature, random seeds are used primarily to ensure reproducibility rather than as a source of exploitable statistical structure.
+Treating all runs as independent discards shared stochastic variation induced by the simulator, increasing uncertainty in the few-run regime.
+In learning-based simulators, random seeds provide a mechanism for controlling common randomness, as they jointly determine initial conditions, environment transitions, and algorithmic stochasticity.

-These observations motivate a more careful treatment of randomness at the evaluation design level.
-Exploiting shared randomness does not require introducing new sources of coupling or modifying the simulator.
-Any exogenous source of stochastic variation that is held fixed across alternatives can, in principle, support paired comparison.
-In learning-based simulators, random seeds provide a universally available mechanism for inducing such common randomness, as they jointly determine initial conditions, environment transitions, and algorithmic stochasticity.
-Conditioning on the seed therefore preserves exogeneity while enabling paired evaluation without altering existing experimental protocols.